zhongturtle/FCND-P4-Estimation-CPP/README.md

 You will notice however that the estimated covariance (white bounds) currently do not capture the growing errors.

 4. In `QuadEstimatorEKF.cpp`, calculate the partial derivative of the body-to-global rotation matrix in the function `GetRbgPrime()`.
 Once you have that function implement, implement the rest of the prediction step (predict the state covariance forward) in `Predict()`.
+   - first , we handle the `GetRbgPrime()` fuction , it just need to put the right sin() and cos() functions in the right place
+   - second , we follow those step to make the function :
+     - update the covariance matrix cov according to the EKF equation.

+     - find the current estimated attitude in variables rollEst, pitchEst, state(6).

+     - use the class MatrixXf for matrices.
+To create a 3x5 matrix A, use MatrixXf A(3,5).

+     - the transition model covariance, Q, is loaded up from a parameter file in member variable Q

+     - TTry to split this up into clear, manageable steps:
+       1) Calculate the necessary helper matrices, building up the transition jacobian
+       2) Once all the matrices are there, write the equation to update cov.

+     - use A.transposeInPlace()

 **Hint: see section 7.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the the transition model and the partial derivatives you may need**

 **Hint: When it comes to writing the function for GetRbgPrime, make sure to triple check you've set all the correct parts of the matrix.**